redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 Some _good_ things came out of 2020!
 An exciting one, for me, was the progress that the global collective of open source software engineers has been making towards the future of services in the Cloud.

 Microservices are continuing to gain traction for Cloud applications and [Kubernetes][kubernetes] has, without question, become their de facto hosting environment.
-But I think that is all about to change.
+But I think that could be all about to change.

 Kubernetes is really good.
-But it does nothing to address what I think is one of the biggest problems we have with microservices — the ratio of functional code, e.g. our core business logic, to non-functional code, e.g. talking to a database, is way too low.
+But it does nothing to address what I think is one of the biggest problems we have with microservices — the ratio of functional code (e.g. our core business logic) to non-functional code (e.g. talking to a database) is way too low.
 If you open up the code of any microservice, or ask any cross-functional team, you'll see what I mean.
 You can't see the functional wood for the non-functional trees.
 As an industry, we're spending way too much time and effort on things that really don't matter (but are still needed to get the job done).
 This means that we can't move fast enough (or build enough features) to outpace our competitors.

 In this post, I first of all want to explore the Onion architecture, how it applies to microservices and how we might peel off the outer, non-functional layers of the onion, so that we can focus on the functional core.